YanivZalach/Vim_Config/README.md

   * Auto-completion courtesy of coc.nvim, which can be extended in the future, with enhancements and specific languages.

+Git integration using vim fugitive 🎮

+- Git keybindings and commends easy and fast with vim fugitive.

 NERD Tree Integration 🌲
   * Navigate through your project effortlessly with NERD Tree, your trusty sidekick for efficient file exploration.